OpenSmalltalk/opensmalltalk-vm/README.md

-	build.macos32x86/common - Gnu Makefiles for building the various branded VMs build.macos64x64/common - Gnu Makefiles for building the various branded VMs build.win32x86/common   - Gnu Makefiles for building the various branded VMs And the intension is to add build.linuxNN????/common as soon as possible to use Gnu Makefiles to build all VMs on all platfrms.
+	build.macos32x86/common - Gnu Makefiles for building the various branded VMs build.macos64x64/common - Gnu Makefiles for building the various branded VMs build.win32x86/common   - Gnu Makefiles for building the various branded VMs And the intention is to add build.linuxNN????/common as soon as possible to use Gnu Makefiles to build all VMs on all platfrms.

 The scripts directory contains various scripts for validating and checking-in